SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 Switches the currently active mode for the hardware controller.
 See the [plugin reference](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes) for an in depth explanation of all available modes.

 #### *startSimulation(simulator :: String := false)*
 Starts a simulation game.
-If the simulator name is not provided, the first one in the list of configured simulators on the *General* tab in the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup) is used.
+If the simulator name is not provided, the first one in the list of configured simulators on the *General* tab in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration) is used.

 #### *stopSimulation()*
 Stops the currently running simulation game.